 Before launching the website, you should turn off all modules that you are not using.
 Some of these modules are Mage_Newsletter, Mage_Wishlist, Mage_Rating, Mage_Poll, and Mage_Tag.

 It is a minor point that often gets overlooked, but it is highly essential for each and every Magento website.
 Favicon brands the window or tab in which the website is open in the user’s browser.
 In addition, it is saved with the bookmark so that visitors can easily identify the web pages from your website.
 Few browsers automatically pick up favicon if you save it in the root directory as favicon.ico.
 Make sure it is picked up every time; therefore, include the following in your head:

 <link rel=”icon” type=”image/x-icon” href=”http://media.mediatemple.netdna-cdn.com/favicon.ico” />

-You should not leave the original settings in HTML head, and change the title and set the Meta description and keywords, as these are imperative for effective search engine optimization.
+You should not leave the original settings in the HTML head, change the title, and set the Meta description and keywords, as these are imperative for effective search engine optimization.

 System -> Configuration -> General -> Design -> HTML Head

 Placeholder images are shown when any product does not have an image of its own.
 You can create a default set of images for your website and place them in: